 Responsible Research and Innovation

 Europe’s Horizon 2020 program includes RRI as a key action and measures are being taken to promote its uptake.
-According to the EU, “Responsible Research and Innovation (RRI) implies that societal actors (researchers, citizens, policy makers, business, third sector organisations, etc.) work together during the whole research and innovation process in order to better align both the process and its outcomes with the values, needs and expectations of society.
+According to the EU, RRI implies that societal actors (researchers, citizens, policy makers, business, third sector organisations, etc.) work together during the whole research and innovation process in order to better align both the process and its outcomes with the values, needs and expectations of society.
 In practice, RRI is implemented as a package that includes multi-actor and public engagement in research and innovation, enabling easier access to scientific results, the take up of gender and ethics in the research and innovation content and process, and formal and informal science education.
 More information on RRI and co-RRI, the concept introduced by the FoTRRIS consortium, can be found in this position paper.